sishii1214/sishii1214.github.io/index.md

 - On the structure of graded Lie algebras associated to once-punctured elliptic curves with complex multiplication, in preparation.

+- (TBD) Existence of infinitely many two-torsions in the outer automorphism groups of absolute Galois groups of mixed characteristic local fields, in preparation.

 ### Personal notes

 - [On p-adic valuation of B\_{p, \chi}](/notes/Bpchi.pdf) (in Japanese).